 Step 8: Divide into serving bowls and top with chopped mangoes and a sprinkling of pistachios.

-Final step: Dig in (or slide it in the fridge until you’re ready to serve).
+Final step: Dig in (or slide it into the fridge until you’re ready to serve).

-- Unsoaked sago is finicky, so soak the pearls for at least half an hour to ensure they cook evenly and much faster.
+- Soak the pearls for at least half an hour to ensure they cook evenly and much faster.

 - Do remember to stir the pot.
 And no, you don’t have to stand on the stovetop.
-Just come back every 6 to 7 minutes to give it a stir so nothing sticks to the bottom.
+Just come back every few minutes to stir it so nothing sticks to the bottom.

-- A tip I learned to make chewy instead of sticky sago is to submerge them in a bowl of cold water after cooking.
+- A tip I learned to make chewy instead of sticky sago is to submerge it in a bowl of cold water after cooking.
 It gets rid of the external starch.

-- Recipes for sago pudding - mango or otherwise - keep well for 3 to 4 days refrigerated.
+- Mango sago pudding will stay well for 3 to 4 days in the refrigerator.

 📖 Recipe